NVIDIA/NeMo-Skills/docs/basics/index.md

     --output_dir=/workspace/generation-local-trtllm \
     --input_file=/workspace/input.jsonl \
     ++prompt_config=/workspace/prompt.yaml \
-    ++prompt_template=qwen-instruct # (3)!
 ```

 1. We are re-downloading the model explicitly since TensorRT-LLM cannot work with the HuggingFace cache.
 2. You can specify any extra parameters for
      [TensorRT-LLM conversion script](https://github.com/NVIDIA/NeMo-Skills/tree/main/nemo_skills/conversion/hf_to_trtllm_qwen.py)
      directly as arguments to this command.
-3. We need to explicitly specify [prompt template](./prompt-format.md) for TensoRT-LLM server.
-We actually recommend to
-     do that even for vLLM or other locally hosted models as we found that HuggingFace tokenizer templates are not always
-     correct and it's best to be explicit about what is used for each model.

 ## Slurm inference